Observational daily and regional photovoltaic solar energy production for the Netherlands: Results

-Figure \ref{regional_annual_20162017} shows the specific annual yields per municipality for 2016 and 2017 respectively.
-The pattern shown here is exactly what one would expect, with coastal regions enjoying more Sun and therefore also more solar energy production.
-The lower overall yield in 2017 compared to 2016 is also entirely consistent with other results (see section 4.5).
-The pattern over a whole year does not appear to vary much between 2016 and 2017.
-Finally Figure \ref{regional_june} shows the regional yield for every single day in June, showing a large variety per day, which is in line with what could be expected.
+Figure \ref{regional_annual_20162017} shows $Y_{s,mun}$ for 2016 and 2017, as a result of calculating equ. \ref{equbetajd} and \ref{equbetamun}.
+These figures validate our model because it shows patterns one expects: coastal regions enjoy more sunshine and therefore also higher $Y_{s,a}$ or $Y_{a}$.
+The lower $Y_{s,2017}$ compared to $Y_{s,2016}$ is also entirely consistent with other results (see section 6.1).
+The overall pattern of $Y_{s,a}$ looks similar between 2016 and 2017.
+Finally Figure \ref{regional_june} shows the $Y_{s,d,mun}$ for every day in June 2016, showing a large variation in the daily patterns.